 As I struggled out of my warm bed, Frank kissed my forehead.
 “I stoked the fire.”

-When Frank returned, he took over the tedious process, until water first oozed then gushed—not out of the faucet but through the pipe.
-“Shit.
-Grab me some duct tape, Hon, will you?”
+When Frank returned hours later with water, he took over the tedious process of heating the pipes, until water oozed then gushed—not out of the faucet but through a pipe.

-“How are the roads?”
-I asked.
-Frank said they were clear.
-“Let’s go to Denver.
-I’ll call my cousin.
+“How are the roads, Frank?
+Can we make it to Denver?”
+He said they were clear.
+“I’ll call my cousin.
 We can stay with her.
-Just until you repair the pipes.”
+Just until you fix the pipes.”

 The girls and I moved back East, to be closer to my folks.
 And here I was, a dozen years later, on a train to New Haven.
 Betsy was graduating from college.
 Francie was in her second year.
 Both on scholarships.
 I had a good job.
 We had done well.
 Frank would be proud.

 Passing through an anonymous, rundown city in the Northeast industrial corridor, I noticed clothes hanging from dingy backyard clotheslines and—clip-clip—I was yanked back.
 To my childhood.
 To frostbitten fingers.
 To the cabin.
+To the freshness of wind-blown sheets.
 To Frank.
-To last time I pinned wind-blown sheets to a clothesline.

-Tears oozed then gushed.
+Overcome by the urge to run like a ghost through wind-blown sheets, tears oozed then gushed.
 Thawed water from a broken pipe.